-Rogers, Shaw and Quebecor to Close Pro-Competitive Transactions
+ROGERS, SHAW AND QUEBECOR TO CLOSE PRO-COMPETITIVE TRANSACTIONS

 Extend outside date of closing the transactions to April 7, 2023

-TORONTO and CALGARY and MONTREAL, March 31, 2023 (GLOBE NEWSWIRE) -- After receiving federal government approval, Rogers Communications Inc., Shaw Communications Inc., and Quebecor Inc. announced today that they plan to close the pro-competitive transactions expeditiously.
+TORONTO, CALGARY and MONTREAL, March 31, 2023 /CNW/ - After receiving federal government approval, Rogers Communications Inc., Shaw Communications Inc., and Quebecor Inc. announced today that they plan to close the pro-competitive transactions expeditiously.

 The three companies, along with the Shaw Family Living Trust, have agreed to extend the outside date of the acquisition of Freedom Mobile by Videotron Ltd., a wholly-owned subsidiary of Quebecor (the "Freedom Transaction") and the closing of the merger of Rogers and Shaw (the "Rogers-Shaw Merger") to April 7, 2023 and expect the transactions to close by that date.